Discord Send Message

 Common Issues

-Solution: Ensure the user has "Send Messages" permission in the target channel.
-Check server role assignments and channel-specific permissions.
+Solution: Verify the user has send message permissions in the target channel.
+Check that the bot has been added to the server and has proper permissions.